stratum-mining/stratumprotocol.org/src/_blog/SRI-1.0.0.md

 ## 🎁 Support us

 - Individuals can support the development and maintenance of the SRI by [donating through OpenSats](https://opensats.org/projects/stratumv2), a 501(c)(3) public charity dedicated to supporting open-source Bitcoin projects.
 - Corporate entities interested in providing grants to SRI contributors, please get in touch with us directly.
 Your support can make a significant difference in accelerating development, research, and innovation.
-Email us at: stratumv2 at gmail.com
+Please [get in touch](mailto:stratumv2@gmail.com)
 - Contribute - We’re inviting developers interested in contributing to SRI to look into our codebase, study the specs and join our regular weekly developer meetings on Discord to get up to speed and get proper onboarding.

 ## 🏁 Dive in